emurtezani/Zauren---webpage/README.md

 # Zauren---website
 This is a website I built and launched on WordPress.com.

-# a link to the website
+# Below is the link to the website
 🔗 (https://zaurens.wordpress.com)

-# description of the website
+# Description of the website
 This website was created for **Zauren** - service business which deals with cleaning and maintenance of buildings, gardens and swimming pools, as well as minor construction works.
 The purpose of building ths website was to make the company more visible and to attract more clients to the newly opened service bussiness.